Fully local Reshetikhin-Turaev theories: An exotic gauge theory

 \section{An exotic gauge theory}

 The new objects in $\mrE\fus$ allow the construction of additional $4$-dimensional TQFTs, which do not come from the fusion $2$-categories classified in~\cite{f2cat}.
 This is why we cannot quite rely on the latter to construct the one-step categorifications of $\mrE\fus$ and $\mrE S\fus$, the expected targets for $4$-dimensional TQFTs.
-We will return to this in the follow-up paper \cite{fst}; here, we describe the exotic bosonic $4$-dimensional $\bZ/3$ gauge theory made possible by the group of units~$\langle U \rangle\subset\mrE \fus$ from~\S\ref {boson}.
+We hope to return to this in a follow-up paper; here, we describe the exotic bosonic $4$-dimensional $\bZ/3$ gauge theory made possible by the group of units~$\langle U \rangle\subset\mrE \fus$ from~\S\ref {boson}.